-The QDs used in this work were purchased from Wuhan Jiayuan Quantum Dots Company (Wuhan, China).
-The nanoparticles were preserved as 8 μM QD in 200 μL borate buffer solutions.
-The four CdSe/ZnS QDs (COOH CdSe/ZnS 525, COOH CdSe/ZnS 625, NH2 CdSe/ZnS 525, and NH2 CdSe/ZnS 625) consist of a cadmium selenide (CdSe) core and a zinc sulfide (ZnS) shell, which is encapsulated with a uniform amphipathic polymer PEG coating.
-Their differences include particle size and surface functional groups, i.e. -NH2 and -COOH.
-In this work, all reagents must be of analytical reagent grade and were purchased from Sigma (St. Louis, MO, USA).
-Ultrapure water produced by a Milli-Q system (18.25 $M\Omega$ cm-1, Millipore, France) was used throughout the process.
-To control the blank value, the experiment ware was completely washed by soaking in 10% nitric acid (HNO3) for at least 24 h.
+QDs used in this work were purchased from Wuhan Jiayuan Quantum Dots Company (Wuhan, China).
+The nanoparticles were preserved as 8 μ M QD in 200 μ L borate buffer solutions.
+Four CdSe/ZnS QDs (COOH CdSe/ZnS 525, COOH CdSe/ZnS 625, NH2 CdSe/ZnS 525, and NH2 CdSe/ZnS 625) consist of cadmium selenide (CdSe) core and zinc sulfide (ZnS) shell, encapsulated with the uniform amphipathic polymer of PEG coating.
+Their differences are particle size and surface functional groups, i.e. -NH2 and -COOH.
+In this work all reagents must be of analytical reagent grade and were purchased from Sigma (St. Louis, MO, USA).
+Ultrapure water produced by a Milli-Q system (18.25 M Ω cm-1, Millipore, France) was used throughout the process.
+To control the blank value, the experiment ware was completely washed by solving m 0% nitric acid (HNO3) for at least 24 h.

-The CdSe/ZnS QDs were characterized by photoluminescence (PL) spectroscopy, high-resolution transmission electron microscopy (HRTEM), and dynamic light scattering (DLS), respectively.
-All optical measurements were carried out at room temperature under ambient air conditions.
+CdSe/ZnS QDs were characterized by photoluminescence (PL), high-resolution transmission electronic microscopy (HRTEM), and dynamic light scatterer (DLS), respectively.
+Ill optical measurements were carried out at room temperature under ambient air conditions.
 PL measurements were performed using a HORIBA JOBTN YVON FLUOROMAX-4 spectrofluorimeter.
-The PL quantum yield (QY) of the samples was estimated using Rhodamine 6G (QY = 95%) in ethanol solution as a reference standard, which was freshly prepared to decrease the measurement error.33 The HRTEM overview images were recorded with a Philips CM 200 electron microscope (JEOL JEM-3010, Japan) operated at 200 kV.
+The PL quantum yield (QY) of samples was estimated using Rhodamine 6G (QY = 95%) in ethanol solution as a reference standard, which was freshly prepared to decrease the measurement error.33 The HRTEM overview images were recorded with a Philips CM 200 electron microscope (JEOL JEM-3010, Japan) operated at 200 kV.
 DLS analysis (hydrodynamic diameter and zeta (ζ) potential) was carried out using a DynaPro Dynamic Light Scatterer (Malvern Instruments).